Preministerial Scholars Program

 Failure to maintain a 3.0 GPA in any semester at Samford will result in revocation of the scholarship for at least one semester.
 A second failure will result in permanent revocation of the scholarship.

-Students must commit to and complete a Religion major, or a Religion minor or its equivalent.
+Students must commit to and complete a Religion major.
 Two religion classes must be completed by the end of the sophomore year.

 Students must participate in four semesters of Premin internships.
 These internships involve regular hours of service in a local church or church-related not-for-profit or mission organization, or through the Samford Sunday preaching program.
 Students are placed in ministry settings that are customized to expose them to their areas of interest.